ropensci/roweb3/content/blog/2026-01-22-year-in-review/index.md

 In 2026, we will [have a second cohort in Spanish](/blog/2026/01/12/programchamps2026/) and will take steps toward longer-term sustainability for the program: testing new formats, strengthening partnerships, and beginning follow-up work with earlier cohorts to better understand the program's long-term impact.

 {{< figure src = "countriesApplications.png" alt = "World map showing applications levels by country, with a color gradient from dark purple (1) to yellow (30).
-North America, parts of South America, and Australia show higher values in yellow-green, while parts of Asia, and Africa appear in darker purple tones indicating lower values." >}}
+North America, parts of South America, and Australia show higher values in yellow-green, while parts of Asia, and Africa appear in darker purple tones indicating lower values." caption = "Countries of origin of applications to the Champions Program">}}

 ## Community participation and pathways into open source